Pilates For Runners: Try These 6 Exercises For A Stronger Core

 This is a great Pilates for runners exercise because it strengthens the pelvis and deep core muscles, along with the glutes and hamstrings.

 It also isolates one leg at a time, training you to have pelvic control during the reciprocal motion of running.
+Any unilateral exercise such as this one will help you work out muscle imbalances.

-1. Lie on your back with your knees bent, one foot flat on the floor and one up in the air.
+1. Lie on your back with your knees bent, one foot flat on the floor, and one up in the air.

 2. Engage your core and squeeze your glutes to lift your hips up all the way until they are in line with your body from your knees to your head.